BestTimesToVisit.com Logo

 transport

 Embrace the 'T'!
 Boston's subway system, the 'T', is your best friend for getting around.
 Grab a CharlieCard or CharlieTicket at any station and load it up – it's way cheaper than paying cash fares.
-Just be prepared for some older stations to be a bit crowded, especially during peak hours.
+Just be prepared for some older lines to be a bit slow, so give yourself extra time, especially during peak hours.

 food